jim-collier/x9ps1-git/README.md

 Inspired by - but improves upon - the [tide](https://github.com/IlanCosman/tide) prompt for [fish](https://fishshell.com/) shell.

 But for good 'ol regular bash terminals.
+(Which is a bonus if you prefer Bash over Fish as a syntax and language.
+But Fish's suggestion/auto-completion functionality is admittedly really, really cool.)

 <!-- omit in TOC -->
 ## Table of contents